 The appointment and removal of local agents or the collection of premiums for insurance written on behalf of licensed insurance companies by a nonresident insurance agency corporation does not constitute the "transaction of business" by that agency.
 J.H.
 Silversmith, Inc. v.
 Keeter, 72 N.M.
-246, 382 P.2d 720 (1963).
+246, 382 P.2d 720 (1963) (decided under former law).

 Texas company's representative in New Mexico who only solicits offers for contracts which are relayed back to Texas for acceptance is not doing business in New Mexico and is not barred from suing in New Mexico on contract by statute which requires certain types of businesses doing business in New Mexico to obtain a certificate of authorization to transact business in New Mexico.
 Don J. Cummings Co. v.
 Aluminum Mfg.
 Corp., 371 F.2d 118 (10th Cir.
-1967).
+1967) (decided under former law).